Accelerated Placement Program

 Early Entrance to Kindergarten is the admission of a student to kindergarten who will not yet be five years old by Sept.
 1st of that school year and whose 5th birthday falls between Sept.
 2 and Oct.
 31st, as documented by a certified copy of the birth certificate.

-Whole Grade Acceleration is the practice of assigning a student to a higher grade level than is typical given the student’s age on a full-time basis for the purpose of providing access to appropriately challenging learning opportunities.
+Whole Grade Acceleration is the practice of assigning a student to a higher grade level than is typical, given the student’s age, for the purpose of providing access to appropriately challenging learning opportunities.

 Individual Subject Acceleration is the practice of assigning a student to specific content at a higher instructional level than is typical given the student’s grade for the purpose of providing access to appropriately challenging learning opportunities in one or more subject areas.

 Accelerated Placement Referral Process for Whole Grade or Single Subject: